9-10-a/final-project/README.md

-# THE Final Project for Bethel School of Technology and Woz-U
+# The Final Project for Bethel School of Technology and Woz-U

 * Open CLI window
 1. *cd final-project*